 that there’s not a doctor in the world who would have explained that to you.

 Not a doctor, not a human, nobody on the planet.
 And then I’m in the room with these two guys who explain within the first few days exactly what I’m experiencing.
 And I’m going, Yes, that’s what I’m experiencing.
 That’s me.
 Oh, my God, I had all these blinding flashes of the obvious; it was a surreal experience.
 And then, they take us through the first experience, which will be suitable for connecting to our heart and gut.
 And wow

 And suddenly, it all makes sense that expanding chest space, that expansion in your gut, absolutely, yeah,

-the whole entire world changed.
+The entire world changed.

-This is recovery after stroke with Bill Gasiamis.
+This is recovery after a stroke with Bill Gasiamis.
 Helping you go from where you are to where you’d rather be

 Bill from recoveryafterstroke.com